hangong/Colour_Transfer_deNoise/README.md

 #Usage
 ##Compile
-Please check the Makefile to edit OpenCV library path.
+Please check the Makefile to edit your OpenCV library path.
 This code was tested on OSX.

-make all
+$ make all
 ##Test

-make test
+$ make test

 #Copyright
 Enjoy and feel free to use the code for your purposes.
 But please keep my original copyright statements.